Explore the breed's characteristics, health, and history — and find trusted breeders

 Beagles are sociable dogs that enjoy being active and spending a lot of time with their family.
 They can be kept in the city but require sufficient exercise and mental stimulation.
 A garden is beneficial but not essential as long as regular walks are ensured.
 As a pack dog, the Beagle is quite flexible when it comes to who it lives with.
 Unfortunately, this means that he is often used as a laboratory dog, as he can easily be socialized with various beagles.
 When it comes to children, Beagles are generally very friendly and enjoy the company of younger family members.
 However, it is always important to ensure supervision and teach children how to properly interact with dogs.
 Beagles can also get along with other pets, including cats, especially if they are together from an early age.
 However, it is important to remember that Beagles have a strong hunting instinct and should therefore be careful around small animals.

-| Family Friendly Lives for its family — the born family companion. | Ideal family dog |
+Lives for its family — the born family companion.

-| Child Friendly Extraordinarily patient and loving — a true family dog. | Excellent with children |
+Extraordinarily patient and loving — a true family dog.

-| Dog Friendly Loves other dogs and is happiest in a group. | Pack animal |
+Loves other dogs and is happiest in a group.

-| City Friendly City-appropriate with enough exercise and stimulation. | Manageable in cities |
+City-appropriate with enough exercise and stimulation.

-Owning a dog is not only a privilege, but also a responsibility.
-If you want to bring a dog into your life, you must be aware of the commitment that dog ownership entails!!
+Owning a dog is a privilege, but it's also a real responsibility.
+Before you bring one into your life, be honest with yourself about the commitment it takes.!

 Beagles are intelligent and active dogs, which means they require effective upbringing and training.
 It is important to start training early and use positive reinforcement methods.
 Beagles can be stubborn at times, so consistency is key.
 Because of their hunting instincts, it is particularly important to teach the Beagle frustration tolerance and impulse control.
 This can be achieved through training sessions that encourage staying on command and maintaining calm behavior even in exciting situations.
 Beagles are also known for being ball junkies, so it's important to be careful not to over-exercise them.
 In the pack, the beagle had to act very independently and without human instructions.
 Therefore, when training the Beagle, it is important to ensure that it learns to be very human-oriented.
 This helps control and channel his hunting behavior.
 Breed-specific activities such as mantrailing or tracking can be very beneficial as they cater to the Beagle's natural instincts.
 It is crucial to provide the Beagle with alternative activities to keep him mentally stimulated and not engage in undesirable behavior.
 Using intelligence toys and including the Beagle in family activities can help lead a happy and balanced life.